Muhammed-Nawfal/Agile-Team-Project-UniBridge/README.md

   Compete with friends on challenges and track progress on leaderboards.

 - 📅 **Bookings**
-  Reserve spots for events, pitch availability,room bookings and manage schedules.
+  Reserve spots for events, manage room bookings, and track schedules.

 ---